jimmelanson/excel_vba_Perl_style_arrays/README.md

 <code>objArray.IndexOf("string")</code> => This returns a zero-based index number for the specified items position in the list.

+<code>objArray.IndexOfRegex("string")</code> => This returns a zero-based index number for the first item matching the pattern.

 <code>objArray.Element(n)</code> => This returns a string with the contents of the element at position N.

+<code>objArray.Edit(n) = string</code> => This updates the contents of the element at position N.

 <code>objArray.CountElements</code> => This is a 1-based number of the elements in the list.
 If there are five items in the list, this returns the number 5.

-<code>objArray.CountRemaining</code> => This is a zero-based number of the elements in the list.
-If there are 5 items in the list, this returns the number 4.
-Effectively the same as LastIndex.

 <code>objArray.LastIndex</code> => This returns the index number of the last element in the list.
 Equivalent to UBound and effectively the same as CountRemaining.
 I just added this for clarity.

 <code>objArray.SortAscending</code> => This sorts the items in the list ascabetically from lowest to highest.

+<code>objArray.SortAsNumbers = [boolean]</code> Force the sort to treat the array items as number values instead of string characters.

 <code>objArray.Reverse</code> => This reverses the order of the items in the list.